AlexNguyenJJ/User-Page/index.md

 ## About me (as a programmer)

 Hello!
-I am a Computer Engineering major at UCSD in Eleanor Roosevelet College in my 4th year as an undergraduate.
+I am a graduate of University of California San Diego with a B.S. in Computer Engineering and this is my rudimentary about me page.
+I'm working on creating my own website so this is just a silly stand-in for the mean time.

 I don't have much experience in the industry and outside of classes I've only one hackathon at SDHacks and was fortunate enough to be a developer intern at **San Diego Supercomputer Center's** *Research-Data-Services* division under the supervision of Ryan Nakashima.
 I worked on a project with 6 other members and learned a lot during my time there in the Summer of 2021.
-I am continuing my work there as a Software Engineering Intern currently.
+I am continuing my work there as a Software Developer Intern currently.

 In my experience, my preferred programming languages are:
 1. Java
 2. Python
-3. C++
+3. Javascript
-4. C
+4. C/C++

 I care about coding style since I've seen first hand how it can affect readability.
 On a project I worked on, there was a fellow developer who didn't indent or kept